Holly Randell-Moon

 Areas of possible supervision include:

-• Indigenous media studies; critical race and whiteness studies; interactive media and new communications technologies; gender and sexuality studies; critical and cultural theory.
+• Indigenous media studies; critical race and whiteness studies; gender and sexuality studies; critical and cultural theory.

 • Theories of the state, citizenship, and Indigenous sovereignty.